Enzootic nasal adenocarcinoma

+Ewe with enzootic nasal adenocarcinoma: deformation of forehead by underlying tumor (yellow arrows); the same tumor pushes on eye resulting in exophtalmia (green arrow); seromucous nasal discharge (pink arrow).

 Enzootic nasal adenocarcinoma is a fatal, malignant neoplastic, infectious disease in sheep and goats.
 It is caused by the Enzootic nasal tumor virus, a retrovirus similar to Jaagsiekte sheep retrovirus, which causes a similar disease, also in sheep and goats called Ovine pulmonary adenocarcinoma (OPA).
 Symptoms include nasal discharge, dyspnea, facial deformity, and weight loss.
 Like OPA, the disease has a very long incubation period and is invariably fatal.